k-rishabh/voronoi_pure_pursuit/README.md

-# Real-Time Path Planning using Voronoi Graphs
+# Path Planning using Voronoi Graphs and Pure Pursuit

 ### Dependencies
 The framework consisted of an Intel Realsense mounted on a Firebird VI robot. <br>